PlayFab/thundernetes/docs/troubleshooting/Kubernetes/README.md

-This contains the troublshooting Kubernetes related to thundernetes
+This contains the troubleshooting Kubernetes related to thundernetes

 ## **Category: Kubernetes**